While the HealthTech industry is transforming, medical organizations implement advanced approaches to keep up with the times.

 It reduces the medical error, improves the quality of care, and increases in customer satisfaction.
 HIPAA was initially a US framework but <medium>today it has already been adopted by other medical institutes worldwide.<medium>

 Generally, it is about ensuring the privacy and security of PHI.
 And there are a lot of practical reasons for constantly monitoring the state of the data storage and transfer systems.
 Sophisticated cyber attacks impacting millions of peoples annually.
-According to HIPAA Journal research, in 2019, healthcare providers accounted for 77.65% of data breaches.
-And Office for Civil Rights (OCR) collected a total of $12000 in fines and settlements.
+According to HIPAA Journal research, in 2023, healthcare providers accounted for 578 of data breaches and hacking incidents.
 The HIPAA Journal statistics below only include data breaches of 500 or more records (OCR doesn't publish smaller breaches).

 Anthem, the largest US insurance company, have had this hard road.
 This is about the biggest U.S. healthcare data breach in history when PHI of 79 million patients was hacked.